toraritte/knowledge-gaps/nix/expressions-vs-derivations-vs-closures.md

 Found the clearest definitions in
 [Eelco Dolstra](https://nixos.org/~eelco/)'s
-(the creator of Nix and NixOS) PhD.
-It can be downloaded from [his list of publications](https://nixos.org/~eelco/pubs/), but here's the direct link:
+(the creator of Nix and NixOS) PhD thesis.
+It can be downloaded from
+[his list of publications](https://nixos.org/~eelco/pubs/), but here's the direct link:
 [The Purely Functional Software Deployment Model (2006)](https://nixos.org/~eelco/pubs/phd-thesis.pdf).